Description

 In 2018 licences were granted to extend the array to six turbines (increase capacity to 600 kW).
 In 2018, Nova Innovation worked with Tesla to add energy storage to their tidal technology.
 This created the world’s first grid connected tidal power station with the ability to deliver baseload (constant, steady state) power and deliver energy on demand to meet consumer needs.

 In August 2020 a fourth 100 kW turbine was added to the array.
-This was the next generation of Nova's M100 turbine, with no gearbox (direct drive).
-A further two 100 kW turbines were installed in 2023, taking the total to six.
+This was the M100-D, next generation of Nova's M100 turbine, with no gearbox (direct drive).
+A further two 100 kW M100-D turbines were installed in January 2023, taking the total number of turbines to six.
 An offshore hub was also installed, enabling a single export cable to take the power from the fifth and sixth turbines to shore.

-A comprehensive environmental monitoring programme has been gathering data from the operational array since the installation of the first turbine in Bluemull Sound and is ongoing.
+A comprehensive environmental monitoring programme has gathered data from the operational array since the installation of the first turbine in Bluemull Sound and is ongoing.
 The primary objective of the monitoring programme is to gather data on nearfield interactions between marine wildlife and the operational turbines, with a focus on marine mammals and diving seabirds.
-This is achieved through two key activities:
+Over time the environmental monitoring programme has evolved, in line with the principles of adaptive management, to ensure it remains fit for purpose.
+All previous monitoring reports, along with other licensing information and documentation, are available online via the Marine Scotland Information website.

 Location